anthony-storti/losers/README.md

     * Python 3.x [download](https://www.python.org/downloads/)

 ### Running the Program
+* The program is run from main.py
 * Before accepting a query the user must enter the command "load data" to initialize the database and flush old data.
+    - The program uses two .csv files to load data in the sqlite database located in data.db.
+The datbase is cleared and build on each call of load data.
+The create.sql file is called to perform this action.
 * After the data has been initialized the user can begin querying the database of enter "help" to access a list of all available commands and formatting
 - The program accepts the following query language:
     - Losers Table Queries